Does Auto Insurance Cover Damage From a Fallen Tree?

-Comprehensive covers almost everything else.
+Comprehensive coverage covers almost everything non-collision-related.
 The only things that aren’t covered by comprehensive are wear & tear and war-like situations.

 The most common comprehensive claims are:

-Both Comprehensive and Collision have deductibles that you can select.
+Both comprehensive and collision coverage have deductibles that you can select.
 A deductible is an amount of money that you agree to cover in the event of a claim.
 In a claim situation, the insurance company will simply pay you whatever amount they’ve settled on, and then subtract your deductible from that final amount.

 You can have different deductibles for each coverage, although most people tend to select the same number.
 The deductible amounts vary for each company, but the most common options are $100, $250, $500, and $1,000.